 This question is best answered by those who know your pet most intimately.
 Witnessing the change from life to death is a powerful experience and often helps begin the healing process.
 Because euthanasia is so personal, you should allow whomever you feel is appropriate to share in this special time, but no one should be made to stay.
 There are many factors that can complicate grieving, so family and friends should be able to choose what is right for them.
 If children are present, we will explain the procedure in a way they will understand.
 Other pets can also be present as long as everyone is comfortable.
 We have never seen negative effects from other animals bearing witness to a companions passing.

 What kinds of animals are helped?

 Caring Pathways serves the needs of small animal pets who are in need of in-home hospice care, or who are ready to make a peaceful end-of-life transition through ethanization.
-We offer our services to pet owners of the Denver Metro Area and surrounding communities, serving: dogs, cats, pot bellied pigs, birds, reptiles, small mammals, and pocket pets such as gerbils, hamsters, and rats.
+We offer our services to pet owners of the Denver Metro Area and surrounding communities, serving: dogs, cats, birds, reptiles, small mammals, and pocket pets such as gerbils, hamsters, and rats.
 If you have a question regarding our services or the types of pets we care for, please contact us at (720) 287-2553.